dougalstanton/rpg/_reports/ironsworn-delve-into-elder-caves.md

 layout: report

 title: "Into the Elder Caves"
-summary: "A short Ironsworn game, inspired by some art from the Delve supplement"
+summary: >
+  A short game inspired by some of the artwork in the _Ironsworn: Delve_ supplement.
+I took inspiration from the photo, then built the details of her quest from random oracle rolls.
+I was very pleased with this whole game and how easily it seemed to come to life.
 date: 2021-02-28

 system: ironsworn